MakeSchool-Tutorials/Makestagram-Swift-V3/P07-Managing-User-Accounts/content.md

 # Reading from the Database

+> [info]
+>
+> The following section is an example, you'll start implementing something similar in the next section.

 To read data from the database, we need to implement the following steps:

 1. Build a `DatabaseReference` to the location you want to read from
 1. Use `observe(_:with)` or `observeSingleEvent(of:with:)` method of `DatabaseReference` to observe `DataEventType.value` events
 1. Handle the event callback that is passed a snapshot that contains all data at the location

-Let's walk through an example with each of these steps to see what reading looks like in code:
+Let's walk through an example with each of these steps to see what reading looks like in code...

-## Build a DatabaseReference
+## Building a DatabaseReference

 First, we'll need to import the appropriate library to use the Firebase Realtime Database: